 If you have tile floors in your house, chances are you deal with dirty grout.
 Perhaps those white grout lines have turned brown; or almost black.
 Not to worry, there is an easy way to whiten grout, and you only need two ingredients: baking soda and hydrogen peroxide.
 This tutorial will walk you through how to clean grout with a DIY grout cleaner.

-I am not even kidding you when I say this DIY Grout Cleaner works like magic.
+I have made a lot of cleaning recipes over the years, and I can honestly say this DIY Grout Cleaner is one of my favorites.
+The results are truly incredible!
+I am not kidding when I say it works like magic.
 My grout went from dirty brown to “like new” status with just a little scrubbing.

 What You Need to Make DIY Grout Cleaner

 Affiliate links may be used.
 Please see our advertising disclosure for more information.